Loading...

 Top-notch Support

-RapidWeaver Elements is a desktop application for macOS.
-First, you'll need to download Elements from the Elements Website — Just look for the download button.
+First, you'll need to Download Elements — look for the download button on the page.
 When the download is complete double-click to unzip the file, then move Elements.app to your Applications Folder.

 In order to run Elements you will need to meet the minimum requirements: